j3rrywan9/typescript-study/docs/workflow.md

 ### Bower

 Bower is another package management tool.
+It is really similar to npm but it was designed specifically to manage frontend dependencies.

 ### Typings

-The type definition files usually contian the type declarations of third-party libraries.
+The type definition files usually contain the type declarations of third-party libraries.
 These files facilitate the integration between the existing JavaScript libraries and TypeScript.

 If we want to invoke the jQuery in a TypeScript file, we need to add a reference to the jQuery type definition file in our TypeScript code, as shown in